Please correct the errors below.

 Screenshot

-Changing an instrument’s synthetic sound
+Changing an instrument’s volume and synthetic sound

 Each instrument in a slice has a default synthetic instrument sound — like piano, steel-string guitar, violin, etc. But sometimes you might want to change the synthetic sound on the fly, to help you practice.
 For example, you may want to change the timbre of a guitar from electric to acoustic to fit the instrument you’re practicing with.
 Or, you may want to change to an instrument sound that has clearer attack, like a piano vs. a wind instrument, so that it’s easier to hear a particular rhythm.